mobilabsolutions/stash-sdk-android/README.md

 ### Registering a Payment Method Using Your Own UI

-If you want to build your own UI and still use the Stash SDK, you should use the `registerCreditCard` or `registerSepa` methods of the `RegistrationManager`.
+If you want to build your own UI and still use the Stash!
+SDK, you should use the `registerCreditCard` or `registerSepa` methods of the `RegistrationManager`.

 At the moment, PayPal registration without using UI components is not supported.